-This post was sponsored by Tetra Pak.
+This post is sponsored by Tetra Pak.
 All contents and opinions are my own.

-Sometimes it’s hard to know where to start, so today I’m sharing four easy green habits that you’ll enjoy working into your daily routine.
-Start with one or try them all!
+Sometimes it’s hard to know where to start when trying to live more sustainably, so today I’m sharing four easy green habits that you’ll enjoy working into your daily routine … start with one or try them all!

 1. Choose Foods and Beverages with Renewable Packaging

 I try to be a conscious shopper and look for minimal packaging, but I knew this was an area where I could do even better.
 It started with learning about sustainable packaging.

 One thing I found out was that I could protect natural resources when shopping by considering what a product’s packaging is made of or how the materials are sourced.
 The next time you go shopping, look for packaging made from renewable materials that can be regrown or replenished over time, such as wood fiber and sugarcane.